Washington State’s Anthony Gordon leads North in Senior Bowl

 COACHING STAFFS

-The South was led by Cincinnati Bengals coach Zac Taylor, who has the No. 1 draft pick.
-Detroit’s Matt Patricia and his staff coached the North team and pick third.
+The South was led by Taylor and his staff with the Bengals, who has the No. 1 draft pick.
+Patricia and his assistants coached the North team and picks third.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.